 A small amount of information about your Splunk Enterprise version and platform is sent to Splunk.
 Splunk uses the data to understand the number of customers using older versions of Splunk Enterprise and Splunk apps.
 Your Splunk software instance uses the data to display a message in Splunk Web when a new version is available.

 Two types of update checker data are sent, Enterprise update checker data and app update checker data.

-For more information about the data that your deployment can send to Splunk, see Share performance data.
+For more information about the data that your deployment can send to Splunk, see Share data in Splunk Enterprise.

 Enterprise update checker data